In today’s Q & A video I respond to Collette, who is struggling with retroactive jealousy in a long-distance relationship.

 Make sure you’re filling your time up with productive, healthy, enjoyable activities that don’t have anything to do with feeding the retroactive jealousy demon.

-I’ll also say that I think when you’re in a long distance relationship, it kind of ups the stakes, so to speak, for every communication you have with them.
+When you’re in a long distance relationship, it kind of ups the stakes.
+So, to speak, for every communication you have with them.

 For example, if you have a nightly phone call and you have a fight about retroactive jealousy or you start questioning them about their past or whatever, you don’t have much of a chance to make it right, so to speak, and to apologize and try to work things out because maybe they’re going to bed and maybe they’re in a different time zone.